shobande-femi/menufactory/README.md

-# ussd-menu-builder
+# Menufactory
-Build your USSD app as a state machine
+A Kotlin DSL for wiring up your USSD app as a state machine.

 Major credit to [Habbes](https://github.com/habbes/ussd-menu-builder) for inspiring this project.